 And here’s a little elementary musical lesson you can teach this week.
 Different people naturally have different vocal ranges, from high to low.
 Professional singers can extend those ranges through training, but it’s always the case that some people naturally sing at a higher pitch and some at a lower.
 The adult male vocal ranges, from highest to lowest, are commonly called countertenor (like Deller, above), tenor, baritone, and bass.
 The adult female ranges, from highest to lowest, are soprano, mezzo-soprano, and contralto.
 Although these terms are used most often in the context of classical music and opera, they can be applied to singers in popular music as well: country star Dolly Parton, for example, has a strong soprano voice, while the late Karen Carpenter was famous as a contralto.
 The male countertenor voice is one of the rarest, which is why Deller was so celebrated in his day.

-What marvelous musical discoveries have you been making in your homeschool during this delightful Holiday Music Month? 🎄 🎵
+What marvelous musical discoveries have you and your students been making in your homeschool during this delightful Holiday Music Month? 🎄 🎵